edieatha/project-hours/README.md

 # Project Hours for Task Manager app with Ruby on Rails

 > This repo includes code for a Task Manager app built with rails.
-One can track hours spent on a task and group the tasks
-> based on the projects.
+One can track hours spent on a task and group the tasks based on projects undertaken.
+I built the app with clockify time tacking app in mind.
+However, with this app one has to manually record and enter the time slots and tasks/projects.
+This will help those who keep forgetting to start the clockify app each time they work.

 ## Extra Feature
 > The added feature includes selection of task status (Done, Pending, and complete)